I’ll keep this short, because there’s really no point in dragging the nonsense out any further.

 And don’t give us the “if we don’t raise the debt ceiling, we won’t be able to keep our AAA rating” either.

 Sure, defaulting would be a Bad Thing™ for our credit rating, but we won’t have to default on a single loan if we don’t raise the credit limit.
 The amount of money we need to make our minimum payment on our credit card is a fraction of what we take in every single month.
-Sure, we may have to give up on such vital spending as cowboy poetry festivals, teaching shrimp how to run on treadmills and we may have to force the BATF to start providing Mexican drug cartels with automatic weapons for free, but somehow I’m sure we’ll survive that.
+We seek resources that gets us help with debt collectors and also, we may have to give up on such vital spending as cowboy poetry festivals, teaching shrimp how to run on treadmills and we may have to force the BATF to start providing Mexican drug cartels with automatic weapons for free, but somehow I’m sure we’ll survive that.

 We’ll only default if resident Golfsalot decides that we should default.
 Right after he gets done starving grandma to death, as he’s already threatened to do if he doesn’t get his way.